 Today’s shoppers know exactly what they want, and if they can’t find it easily enough, they will simply move on to the next brand.
 A change in consumer behaviour over the years has meant that customers will no longer put up with complex websites that are difficult to navigate.

-It’s important to make sure your ecommerce business has a user-friendly website.
+It’s important to make sure your eCommerce business has a user-friendly website.
 You might only have a matter of minutes to capture the shopper’s attention.
-There are a number of different things you can implement to ensure your ecommerce website is working effectively.
+There are several different things you can implement to ensure your eCommerce website is working effectively.

 The navigation should be easy to read through.
 Consider including visual categories with simple images or just a one-word description for each category.
 Once a shopper is in a category, offer functionality such as filters for colour, size, product type or price.
 Be sure to include internal linking where possible.
 If your category description talks about another style, link to the page.
 This helps the customer effortlessly navigate to where they need to be on your website.